lukefor/Laravel4-SmartyView/README.md

 in composer.json -> "require".

-If you're using Laravel 4.0 still, swap "dev-master" for "dev-laravel-4.0"
+If you're using Laravel 4.0, swap "dev-master" for "dev-laravel-4.0" If you're using Laravel 4.1, swap "dev-master" for "dev-laravel-4.1"

 Usage
 ----------